HumanCellAtlas/metadata-schema/docs/committers.md

 1. **Continue** to make, stage, and commit changes to the working branch - ensuring that the two Travis CI scripts pass - until you have completed and pushed all the changes within the scope of your new branch.
 In GitHub, **create** a pull request against the develop branch.
 In the comment section of the PR, write a general description of the changes followed by a bulleted list of the specific changes made in the files.

-1. **Request** additional Reviewer(s) in GitHub signalling that a PR needs to be reviewed.
+1. **Request** additional Reviewer(s), if required, in GitHub to signal that a PR needs to be reviewed.
 Announce the update on Slack.
-If the changes are ultimately approved by all indicated Reviewers and no objections were raised, one of the assigned Reviewers should run the pre-release process and merge the PR. **The Committer should not merge their own PR.** The Reviewer who merges the PR should then delete the branch unless otherwise specified by the Committer.
+If the changes are ultimately approved by all indicated Reviewer(s) and no objections are raised, a Reviewer should run the pre-release process and merge the PR. **The Committer should not merge their own PR.** The Reviewer who merges the PR should then delete the branch unless otherwise specified by the Committer.

 ## Schema update acceptance process